mtozlu/gideros/tools/TiledAsWorldEditor/README.md

 ## Usage

-    Watch video tutorial or follow these steps:
+    Watch video tutorial here: http://youtu.be/G1AHvqAY4U0 or follow these steps:

 1. You must enable *bit* plugin because this class makes use of bitwise operations for tile rotatins and flippings. *Bit* plugin comes with *Gideros Studio* however it is not enabled by default.
 To enable it: (taken from @atilim's post here: http://www.giderosmobile.com/forum/discussion/2106/bitwise-operations-on-gideros-mobile#Item_5)
 	* For MacOS: copy "/Applications/Gideros Studio/All Plugins/BitOp/bin/Mac OS/bitop.dylib" to "/Applications/Gideros Studio/Plugins" and restart the desktop player.